 HUMAN PAPILLOMAVIRUS (HPV)

-Human papillomavirus (HPV) is the most common sexually transmitted infection in the US.
+Human papillomavirus (HPV) is the most common sexually transmitted infection in the US and UK.
 HPV is a skin virus that can lead to anal, cervical, vulvar, vaginal, penile and head and neck cancers.
 It is transmitted through skin-to-skin contact.
 The virus enters the DNA of the cell and causes changes that limit the body’s ability to destroy the cell even though it is infected with a virus.
 The impact is that the cell replicates abnormally.
 This may lead to groups of cellular changes that can become precancer or cancer over time.

 Nearly all adults will have HPV at some point in their lifetime.
 Frequently HPV goes away on its own, although for some it can remain dormant in the body for decades, causing cancers to surface later in life.
 A small percentage of HPV infections develop into cancer.
 It is important to note that our immune system finds HPV the vast majority of the time, with 90% of HPV resolving within two years.
 There are over 100 strains of the virus, some cause cancer and some cause warts.
 Most people don’t even know they've had it.
 Vaccines now exist to prevent HPV and the cancers it causes and are routinely recommended for children to prevent infection.